ravi9/ov-sm-wiki/Conda.md

 ### Step 6 (conda): Add the OpenVINO library to your PATH

+> This step is only for Windows.
+Skip this step for macOS and Linux.

 Depending on your Conda installation, this step may be required at the moment for conda environments on Windows.
 In a future OpenVINO version this should no longer be necessary.

 The command below assumes that Miniconda is installed in the default location: `C:\Users\<username>\Minoconda3`, where `<username>` is your Windows username.
 If you installed Anaconda, replace Miniconda3 with Anaconda3.
 If you installed Anaconda or Minoconda in a different location, you can run `python -c "import os,sys;print(os.path.dirname(sys.executable))"` to find the path to `openvino_env`.